 It was observed that in context of information source use, among the mass media sources, newspaper was used frequently by the respondents followed by television, demonstrations, literatures, training, and radio respectively.

-Likewise, so far as personal localites were concerned, it was observed that the respondents were getting majority of information from their friend and relatives followed by progressive farmers, local leaders and neighbours respectively.
+Likewise, so far as personal localities were concerned, it was observed that the respondents were getting majority of information from their friend and relatives followed by progressive farmers, local leaders and neighbours respectively.

 Table 2.
 Socio-economic profile of Pisciculture farmers in Puri district of Odisha